Fall Color in California

 Bravely, it shows off it's scarlet leaves.

-It is a slow grower, but hopefully it will be able to survive without the protection one day.
+It is a slow grower and does not like a lot of hot weather.
+Hopefully it will be able to survive without the protection one day.

-They look pretty on the ground for awhile, but when the trees are finally bare, most of them need to be raked up and burned.
+They even look pretty on the ground for awhile, but when the trees are finally bare, most of them have turned a dry and crispy brown.
+They need to be raked up and burned.